 We have a food pantry where twice a month we give a dozen families bags of food to help them through the week.
 We put together the bags of groceries and deliver them to their doors to help with transportation.

 Youth group has changed a lot but the team feels that it’s a really important time to stay connected and continue to share the message of the gospel with the teens.
 Each week Ben and Aaron put together a video teaching that is texted to each family.
-You can see an example of one of the videos here.

 Alongside this we make phone calls to each member of the youth group every week just to check in.
 On Fridays we have a Zoom call so that youth can see our faces.